The hand written text and the drawn spirals in the figure above,

 It became clear that an assumption leading to perfect equal beating of five fifths and three major thirds, meets the assumed characteristics of spirals very well.
 An almost identical hypothesis, includes almost equal beating of six fifths and three major thirds..

-An extensive version of the above referred text can be downloaded.
+A new (English) version of the above referred Pianistik text can be downloaded.

 Calvet believes a beat rate approach can make sense.